RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 ### Step 4: Create the operator subscription

-When using the *OperatorHub*, a deployed operator is maintained by [OpenShift's Operator Lifecycle Management](https://docs.openshift.com/container-platform/4.3/operators/olm-adding-operators-to-cluster.html#olm-installing-from-operatorhub-using-web-console_olm-adding-operators-to-a-cluster).
+When using the OperatorHub, a deployed operator is maintained by [OpenShift's Operator Lifecycle Management](https://docs.openshift.com/container-platform/4.3/operators/olm-adding-operators-to-cluster.html#olm-installing-from-operatorhub-using-web-console_olm-adding-operators-to-a-cluster).
 For the Redis Enterprise operator, the subscription that provides this is only for a single project (namespace).
 You cannot select "All namespaces on the cluster".